crispab/signup/README.md

 This is the fourth version of the SignUp Service.

-- It is written in Scala and based on the Play Framework.
+- It is written in Scala and is based on the Play Framework.
-- Anorm is used for SQL Database access
 - Heroku is used for deployment

 ### Play Framework ###